CesiumGS/3d-tiles/README.md

 ]
 ```

-The transformation from each tile's local coordinate to the tileset's global coordinate system is computed by a top-down traversal of the tileset and post-multiplying a child's `transform` with its parent like a traditional scene graph or node hierarchy in computer graphics.
+The transformation from each tile's local coordinate to the tileset's global coordinate system is computed by a top-down traversal of the tileset and post-multiplying a child's `transform` with its parent's `transform` like a traditional scene graph or node hierarchy in computer graphics.

 The following JavaScript code shows how to compute this using Cesium's [Matrix4](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/Matrix4.js) and [Matrix3](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/Matrix3.js) types.